JensWalter/jens.dev/content/post/2023/reaping-some-benefits.md

  - tibco
  - container
 ---
-We just started out migration and saw some impressive result very early on.
+We just started the migration and saw some impressive results very early on.

 ### Deployment

-We started with some very heavy custom script rolling out big composites.
-Those composite container definitions for BW engines, SQL script, EMS definitions and filesystem deployment.
-Overall this process grew so complex that even a `simple` composite deployment could easily take 2-3 hours.
+We started with some very heavy custom scripting to deploy large composites.
+These composite container definitions for BW engines, SQL script, EMS definitions and file system deployment.
+Overall, this process became so complex that even a "simple" composite deployment could easily take 2-3 hours.

-By splitting the composite apart into containers and building our composite structure on top of docker compose deployment times where now down to minutes (up 5 minutes for container pulls and restarts).
-This is a huge improvement over the existing deployment times.
+By splitting the composite into containers and building our composite structure on top of Docker Compose, deployment times were now down to minutes (up to 5 minutes for container pulls and restarts).
+This is a huge improvement over existing deployment times.

-Also by using YAML managed in a git repository as compose definition our definitions became reversible.
-So if a production rollout failed, we could easily roll back to the last status (especially regarding the 5min deployment time).
-Before that, there alsway was some consideration of whether a roullout actually helped of if a hotfix (meaning manual interaction) after the rollout was faster.
-This was now no longer a consideration.
+Also, by using YAML managed in a git repository as a compose definition, our definitions became reversible.
+So if a production rollout failed, we could easily roll back to the last state (especially regarding the 5min deployment time).
+Before that, there was also the consideration of whether a rollout really helped, or if a hotfix (meaning manual interaction) was faster after the rollout.
+This is no longer a consideration.

 ### Infrastructure

-Rolling out a classic tibco environment means installing the software on multiple machines and then creating a management domain on top of that.
-From that point onward all of the involved machined have to be maintained in sync.
-So Update either OS or Tibco Software need to happen in tandem to ensure consistency across failure domains.
+Rolling out a classic Tibco environment means installing the software on multiple machines and then creating a management domain on top of it.
+From that point on, all the machines involved need to be kept in sync.
+So updates to either the operating system or the Tibco software have to be done in tandem to ensure consistency across the fault domains.

-With the switch to Docker, those requirements disappeared.
-The only requirement for the OS was that the docker daemon was installed and is accessible.
+With the move to Docker, these requirements disappeared.
+The only requirement on the OS was that the Docker daemon was installed and accessible.

-* That itself lead to decoupling of our software from the infractructure.
-Now we can move/switch machine on the fly with very little effort.
+* That in itself decoupled our software from the infrastructure.
+Now we can move/swap machines on the fly with very little effort.
-* Security became a lot easier, since the OS could be patch even with downtime at any time without affecting our service
+* Security became much easier as the OS could be patched at any time, even during downtime, without affecting our service.
-* The hardware layout (like 2 machines per Region as HA-Cluster) was no longer set in stone.
-We could split machines up horizontally, and also add machines on-demand if we needed to.
+* The hardware layout (such as 2 machines per region as a HA cluster) was no longer set in stone.
+We could split machines horizontally and add machines as needed.

 ### Healthchecks

-Docker container itself do only provide a hosting environment for application.
-But with the introduction of container orchestration (docker-compose) we were able to implement container specific HelathChecks.
+Docker containers themselves only provide a hosting environment for the application.
+But with the introduction of container orchestration (docker-compose) we were able to implement container specific health checks.

-We did implement some generic health check for BW to guarantee that the engine is still functional (not just running).
-We also provided a mechanism so every engine can also extend this generic check with some specific check.
-For example if a database connection is often the cause of error, we can implement a health check and deal with it on the container level.
+We implemented a generic health check for BW to guarantee that the engine is still functional (not just running).
+We also provided a mechanism so that each engine can also extend this generic check with some specific checks.
+For example, if a database connection is often the cause of errors, we can implement a health check and deal with it at the container level.

 ### Future Perspective

-After decoupling the OS from base software (Tibco BusinessWorks, Hawk,...) and also our code, we became independent from our fixed infrstructure.
+By decoupling the OS from the base software (Tibco BusinessWorks, Hawk,...) and also from our code, we became independent from our fixed infrastructure.
-That lead to new options of how to split/setup and scale hardware.
-Starting with that we also saw the opportunity to do something similar with the code we deployed.
+This led to new ways of partitioning and scaling hardware.
+From there, we saw the opportunity to do something similar with the code we deployed.

-Up to that point we collected all code regarding one backend in engine.
-This is a neccesity because deployment and infractructure would go out of control.
-Thanks to our decoupling we no longer had this restriction, so we started to elaborate on different code segmentations.
+Up to that point, we had been collecting all the code related to a backend in Engine.
+This is a necessity because deployment and infrastructure would get out of control.
+Thanks to our decoupling, we no longer had this limitation, so we started working on different code segmentations.

-After a back an forth about how to split and maintain our codebase, we always came to the same consclusion.
-In the final draft, we would always split our code abse into 'micro services', so every process starter becomes its own engine.
-This was the only way how we could ensure the fexibilty we wanted to go forward.
-The only downside that came with that was the massive amount of infrastructue we would need to host this many engines.
+After some back and forth about how to split and maintain our codebase, we always came to the same conclusion.
+In the final design, we would always split our code base into "micro services" so that each process starter would become its own engine.
+This was the only way to ensure the flexibility we wanted.
+The only downside was the massive amount of infrastructure we would need to host so many engines.